Average Cost of Living in Denton

 Is the Texas state average different from Denton's?

-Texas's state average for cost of living is $3,081, which is actually higher than Denton's $2,801.
-Denton is one of the more affordable cities within Texas for this category.
+Texas's state average for cost of living is $3,897, which is lower than Denton's average of $4,020.
+This means Denton is on the pricier side even within its own state.

 How much does cost of living cost in Denton?